The Trans Labrador Highway through the Canadian wilderness to Labrador

 Lodging along the route – mining and supply locations

-The existing accommodations are located in the villages along the Trans Labrador Highway, which were founded to mine the mineral resources of the region or to harness the water and thus the energy wealth of the area.
-Little value was placed on beauty in these places.
-It's usually mining and supply locations that shouldn't be the destination of the Trans Labrador Highway journey, although there are interesting things to see there too.
-However, these are usually not natural beauties, but the results of human activities in the middle of the wilderness, which arose due to some economic considerations.
-Economic engagement in the middle of the wilderness usually only takes place when sufficient profit can be expected - such as when mining rich mineral resources or generating energy as in Churchill Falls.
+The existing accommodation is in the towns along the Trans Labrador Highway that were founded to mine the region's mineral resources or to make use of the area's water and thus energy wealth.
+Little importance was placed on beauty in these places.
+They are usually mining and supply towns that should not be the destination of a trip on the Trans Labrador Highway, although there are interesting things to discover there too.
+However, these are usually not natural beauties, but the results of human activities in the middle of the wilderness that arose for some kind of economic consideration.
+Economic activity in the middle of the wilderness primarily only takes place when sufficient profit can be expected - for example from the mining of rich mineral resources or the generation of energy, as in Churchill Falls.

 A view of vegetation along the Trans Labrador Highway